I first noticed it when I bought my Nook Color last year. Erotica. Everywhere. Written by and for women.

 Still, several themes emerged.
 Why do some women fantasize about abuse?

 First, there are the cultural reasons.
-When a person grows up in a home with an abusive father and enabling mother, that’s what they expect relationships to look like.
-When people are plied with “romantic” stories featuring aggressive men and passive women, they are conditioned to believe that’s what romance should be like.
+When a person grows up in a home with an abusive father and enabling mother, thats what they expect relationships to look like.
+When people are plied with romantic stories featuring aggressive men and passive women, they are should be.

 So, um, Jenny, WHY are you bringing this up?